BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c - sum of multiples of 3 and 5 under 1024n
 102-fibonacci.c- prints the first 50 Fibonacci numbers, starting with 1 and 2n
-103-fibonacci.c- prints the sum of all even numbered fibonacci numbers under 4000000n
+103-fibonacci.c- prints the sum of all even numbered fibonacci numbers under 4000000n 104-fibonacci.c- prints the first 98 fibonacci numbers starting with 1 and 2n